-This example illustrates the calculation of the projected Average Taxable Earnings in 2027 for 34 to 42 year old females who retire at age 62 to 70 in 2055.
+This example illustrates the calculation of the projected Average Taxable Earnings in 2030 for 40-year old females who retire at age 65 in 2055.
 We will be using the historical and projected ATE and distribution of retired workers in the projection year to calculate the weighted CWHS ATE for that year.

-• The historical ATE from CWHS sample for age 34 to 42 in 1985, who retire in sample year 2013, is listed as follows.
+• The historical ATE from CWHS sample for age 40 in 1988, who retire at age 65 in sample year 2013, is listed as follows: